-- structural landscaping and native woodland planting along the northern and eastern boundaryies of the site to safeguard the setting of Charleton Farm, integrate development into the existing landscape and extend green network provision; - new path connections between the A937, Charelton Road and the existing path network; - access from the existing internal road at Brent Avenue.
-Vehicular access from Charleton Road will not be permitted; - design and layout which allows for future expansion to meet longer term needs and not prejudice connection to adjacent areas of land; and - supporting information including a Drainage Impact Assessment, Flood Risk Assessment and Transport Assessment. - supporting information including a Flood Risk Assessment.
+- structural landscaping and native woodland planting along the northern and eastern boundaries of the site to safeguard the setting of Charleton Farm, integrate development into the existing landscape and extend green network provision; - new path connections between the A937, Charelton Road and the existing path network; - access from the existing internal road at Brent Avenue.
+Vehicular access from Charleton Road will not be permitted; - design and layout which allows for future expansion to meet longer term needs and not prejudice connection to adjacent areas of land; and - supporting information including a Drainage Impact Assessment, Flood Risk Assessment and Transport Assessment.